Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Introduction

 Empirical research shows substantial individual differences in suggestion use.
-Some users leverage suggestions for completion, error correction, or anticipation of upcoming words, whereas others, particularly faster typists, tend to ignore them~\cite{lehmann2023typing, palin2019people}.
-When using suggestions, typists check the suggestion list more frequently than they select from it~\cite{2025suggestion}.
-This highlights that suggestion usage depends not only on system quality but also on individual behavioral policies for allocating visual and cognitive resources.
-Understanding how such policies emerge and how they are shaped by alternative system designs is critical for advancing intelligent text entry.
-However, collecting empirical data on these policies is costly, especially when including eye-tracking data~\cite{hutton2019eye}, and considering that users need time to effectively adapt their behavior to a new keyboard design~\cite{jokinen2017modelling}.
-Computational simulation models~\cite{murray2022simulation} can offer an effective alternative to costly user studies by providing a flexible framework for collecting (simulated) user behavior.
-However, prior models of mobile typing fail to handle the cognitive mechanisms that affect how users integrate word suggestion systems~\cite{jokinen2021touchscreen, shi2024crtypist} or rely on manually specified abstractions of gaze and motor behavior rather than modeling them as part of the decision process~\cite{kristensson2021design}.
+Some users rely on suggestions for completion, error correction, or anticipating upcoming words, while others, especially faster typists, largely ignore them~\cite{lehmann2023typing, palin2019people}.
+Those who make use of suggestions were found to check the suggestion list much more often than they select from it or do not pick a word even if it is correctly suggested~\cite{2025suggestion}.
+This indicates that usage depends not only on system quality but also on individual policies for allocating visual and cognitive resources.
+Understanding how such policies emerge and respond to alternative system designs is important for advancing intelligent text entry.
+However, collecting empirical data on these policies is costly, particularly when eye-tracking is involved~\cite{hutton2019eye}, and users often require time to adapt to new keyboard designs~\cite{jokinen2017modelling}.
+Computational simulation models~\cite{murray2022simulation} offer a practical alternative by providing a flexible framework for generating user behavior.
+Yet prior models of mobile typing either neglect the cognitive mechanisms underlying word suggestion use~\cite{jokinen2021touchscreen, shi2024crtypist}, including the linguistic processing of to-be-written text, or rely on manually specified abstractions of gaze and motor behavior rather than modeling them as part of the decision process~\cite{kristensson2021design}.